NadavIs56/Sudoku-Solver/README.md

   - Graphical user interface (GUI): Enhance the application by incorporating a GUI to provide a more user-friendly experience.
   - Generate Sudoku puzzles: Extend the project to include a puzzle generator that can create Sudoku puzzles of varying difficulty levels.
   - Solve puzzles step-by-step: Implement a feature that allows users to see the solving process step-by-step, helping them understand the logic behind each move.

+##     <p align = "left"> Contribution </p>

+If you have any ideas, improvements, or bug fixes, please submit a pull request.
+Your contributions can help enhance the project and make it even more valuable for learners and Sudoku enthusiasts.